-The Stanford Thoracic Surgery Clinical Outcomes and Health Services Research Center uses a variety of research (HSR) methodologies geared towards assessing the quality and effectiveness of thoracic surgical interventions for individual patients as well as population-based research.
+The Stanford Thoracic Surgery Clinical Research Program uses a variety of health services research methodologies geared towards assessing the quality and effectiveness of thoracic surgical interventions for individual patients as well as population-based research.
 We have a multidisciplinary team which includes senior statistical support as well as faculty collaborations from the School of Engineering, Biodesign, Pulmonary Medicine, Plastic Surgery, Surgical Oncology, Radiation Oncology, and Medical Oncology.
 Our goal is to integrate health services research into the advancement of thoracic surgical care emphasizing clinical outcomes, quality of care, and cost integral in defining best practices in academic thoracic surgery.

 Exploring the most effective ways to improve outcomes for patients with complex thoracic disease by reducing readmissions and medical errors, defining predictors of poor outcomes, controlling costs, improving patient safety, and reducing health disparities.